srlinuxeurope/DCFPartnerHackathon/docs/Hackathon2024/srlinux-b-gnmic/README.md

 }
 ```

-Using one of the above methods we can construct our `subif.json` files that we will use in the gnmic commmand:
+Using one of the above methods we can construct our `subif.json` files that we will use in the gnmic command:
+///tab | cat subif.json
 ```json
 {
   "index": 99,